ManrajSingh6/ManrajSingh6/README.md

 ### Hi there 👋 I'm Manraj
-- I'm a final year software engineering student at the University of Calgary.
+- I'm a recent Software Engineering Graduate from the University of Calgary.
-- I'm currently expanding my knowledge on full-stack development - specifically with backend and cloud technologies!
 - Feel free to reach out!